Evolution of the $\gamma$-ray strength function in neodymium isotopes: Composition and evolution of the SF

+where $C$ and $\kappa$ are parameters.
+Recently, Midtb{\o} {\em et al.}~\cite{midtbo2018} reviewed the present status of the LEE.
+They reported on a systematic large-scale shell-model study of 283 nuclei, which reveals in general a more steep and pronounced LEE as the mass number increases.

+In this work, we follow the suggested description of Ref.~\cite{schwengner2013} to model the LEE.
 The slope parameter $\kappa$ of Eq.~(\ref{eq:LEE}) is determined by fits to the pronounced LEE structures of $^{142,144-147}$Nd shown in Fig.~\ref{fig:gsf_all}, which give an average value of $\kappa = 1.9(2)$~MeV$^{-1}$.
 The $\kappa$ parameter may be interpreted as the inverse of temperature~\cite{schwengner2013}.
 However, $1/1.9\approx 0.53$~MeV do not coincide with the average value of $T_{\rm CT}\approx 0.61$~MeV for $^{142,144-147}$Nd, see Table~\ref{tab:gsf_parameters}.
 Therefore, we use a fixed value of $\kappa = 1.9(2)$~MeV$^{-1}$ in the fits for the $^{142,144-148}$Nd isotopes.
 The fitted values of the remaining $C$ parameter are listed in Table~\ref{tab:other_resonances}.
 For isotopes heavier than $^{148}$Nd, we see no clear LEE structure with the present experimental lower $\gamma$-energy threshold.
+Variations in the $T_f$ value (from 0.45 to 0.55 MeV) are found to give only minor changes in the extracted LEE strength.